 Refund of Excess Funds

 Student funds are only released to student accounts upon completion of the financial aid file, including verification if required, confirmation of enrollment at the end of the add/drop period, and receipt of outside funds from the funding source.
-Any delay in receipt of funds will delay payment of student's tuition account.

 Many students borrow extra funds to pay for books or other expenses.
 Some commuter students borrow funds for living expenses.
 All are eager to have any excess funds refunded to them.
 The student account staff will not issue refunds until actual funds have been received and disbursed to the student's account in excess of the direct costs.